JensRantil/jensrantil.github.io/content/posts/2023-08-29_the-knowledge-bottleneck-I-used-to-be.md

 "always be learning".

 Eventually, I also discovered mob programming and have increasingly been doing pair programming.
-By rotating who is coding, you force people with less knowledge to do the work instead of you.
+By rotating who is coding, I have forced people with less knowledge to do the work instead of me.
 It's a great way to share knowledge and offload responsibilities from me.

 Finally, by no longer putting myself in the spotlight I feel like I have transitioned to be a true team member.
-I know it's cheesy, but there truly is no "I" in "team".
+I know it's cheesy, but there truly is no longer an "I" in my teams.

 ## My learnings